-The Computational Social Systems (CSS) degree programme has been developed for students from the fields of economics, sociology, psychology, law and computer science who would like to examine the effects of digitalisation in detail on their own and other disciplines, as well as analyse the resulting challenges and opportunities.
+The Computational Social Systems (CSS) degree programme has been developed for students from the fields of business administration, sociology, psychology, law and computer science who would like to examine the effects of digitalisation in detail on their own and other disciplines, as well as analyse the resulting challenges and opportunities.

 During your studies, you will receive an academic education in informatics topics such as data structures, algorithms, statistics, machine learning and data science and learn how to understand, classify and predict the behaviour of people using digital technologies.
 You will rely on this knowledge for the specific fields of application in your subject.
 Depending on the focus, you will become familiar with, for example, data-based business models, socio-technical issues, artificial life or robotics, or data law aspects.